 Wastewater at each facility will still undergo all the other stages of treatment to remove floating, suspended and settled solids and organic matter.
 The treated wastewater discharged into the harbour will be of the same quality as always but will have higher bacteria levels during the seasonal disinfection period (November 1 to April 30).

 Halifax Harbour is an industrial harbour and is closed year-round to shellfish harvesting.
 Should people fish or scuba dive during the winter months, proper precautions should be taken in cleaning and preparing fish, and cleaning of scuba gear.
-Users should also be mindful of recommended amounts of fish consumption, especially for pregnant women.

 There are a number of jurisdictions throughout North America that allow for seasonal disinfection.
 The criteria under which seasonal disinfection is allowed varies in each jurisdiction.